Written By: Karen Ritter, RN BSN

 When Do Doctors Give Patients a Prognosis?

 Doctors usually give patients their prognosis once they officially diagnose the condition.
-Patients may receive a prognosis at multiple times during their cancer journey, especially if they undergo aggressive surgery or a new cancer therapy.
+Patients may receive a prognosis multiple times during their cancer journey, especially if they undergo aggressive surgery or a new cancer therapy.
 Doctors may also give multiple prognoses when they diagnose the patient, one for each treatment option available.
 For instance, chemotherapy may provide patients with a different outlook than surgery.

 What Is the Average Prognosis for Mesothelioma?

-The average predicted survival for mesothelioma is 1-2 years.
-This is based on survival rates from past mesothelioma cases, taking into account new therapies.
+The average mesothelioma prognosis is based on survival rates from past cases.
 There are variances based on the health and age of the mesothelioma patient, the type of mesothelioma, and the treatment chosen.

 Some patients receive an improved prognosis due to eligibility for surgery or joining a clinical trial that pairs surgery with immunotherapy.
 Others have a longer mesothelioma survival thanks to surgery or their overall health.